-During its 2019-2020 term, BAC surveyed the Board for input on ways that BAC could support its efforts, with the expectation that this feedback would inform BAC's 2020-2021 scope of work.
+During its 2019-2020 term, BAC surveyed the Board for input on ways that BAC could support its efforts to inform BAC's 2020-2021 scope of work.
 One of the issues Board members identified was the relative sequencing of the Board's and Alexandria City Council's ("Council") budget review and approval.
 Several Board members voiced concern that the Board's role in approving the Superintendent's proposed budget had been devalued over time because the Alexandria City Manager typically releases his proposed budget to the Council (including the ACPS appropriation) before the Board is scheduled to approve the Superintendent's proposed budget.
-This was described as problematic because: (1) a Board vote adjusting the Superintendent's proposed budget after the City Manager's budget is released would be practically difficult, if not impossible, to implement; (2) that it undermined one of the primary roles and functions of the School Board, to review and approve the budget; and (3) that optically, having the City Manager saying that he's "met ACPS' request 100%" when the School Board has not actually approved the budget diminishes the Board's role and autonomy.
-Board members noted that in recent years, this concern was less acute because the Board was sufficiently aligned with the Superintendent on the budget request, but that if that were not the case, it could be highly problematic - and that as a best practice, it should be corrected.
+This was described as problematic because:

+- 1. a Board vote adjusting the Superintendent's proposed budget after the City Manager's budget is released would be practically difficult to implement; - 2. it undermined one of the primary roles and functions of the School Board, to review and approve the budget; and - 3. having the City Manager saying that he's met ACPS' request when the School Board has not actually approved the budget diminishes the Board's role and autonomy.

+Board members noted that in recent years, this concern was less acute because the Board was sufficiently aligned with the Superintendent on the budget request, but if it were not the case, it could be highly problematic - and that as a best practice, it should be corrected.

-Board members shared that this concern had been discussed over many years both internally within the Board and during joint Board-Council discussions, but that cited challenges in aligning the schedules effectively deemed the problem "too difficult" to solve.
-During the Ad Hoc Joint City-Schools Facility Investment Task Force meetings, reference to the a 2007 recommendation to establish budget targets for the Schools was referenced in an available BFAAC memo, this memo provided a history lesson, of sorts, on how the city and schools budget timelines have evolved as a result of hugely misaligned processes in the past.
-Insert reference to Joint Task Force.
+Board members shared that this concern had been discussed over many years both internally within the Board and during joint Board-Council discussions, but that cited challenges in aligning the schedules effectively deemed the problem too difficult to solve.
+During the Ad Hoc Joint City-Schools Facility Investment Task Force meetings, reference to a 2007 recommendation to establish budget targets for the Schools was referenced in an available BFAAC memo.
+This memo provided a history lesson, of sorts, on how the city and schools budget timelines have evolved as a result of hugely misaligned processes in the past.
+Board members asked BAC to examine the issue with fresh eyes, and endeavor to identify potential ways to streamline the budget process in order to allow for more optimal alignment between the Board and Council calendars.
+BAC agreed, and incorporated this into its 2020-2021 Scope of Work.
+(Appendix A)